William Louis, Count of Nassau-Dillenburg: Life

 On 25 November 1587, he married his cousin, Anna of Nassau, daughter of William the Silent and Anna of Saxony, and older sister of Maurice of Nassau.
 Anna died less than six months later on 13 June 1588, and William Louis never remarried.

 He was nicknamed "Us Heit" (West Frisian for "our father").
 He died in his home, the Stadhouderlijk hof in Leeuwarden, the city which honored him with a statue on the government square.
-His body was laid to rest in the Grote of Jacobijnerkerk.
+His body was laid to rest in the Grote or Jacobijnerkerk.